hageldave/OGL4Core-CubeMapping/README.md

 ## Installation
 1. In order to run it you need to download the OGL4Core framework here <https://www.vis.uni-stuttgart.de/projekte/ogl4core-framework>.
-There are versions for differenmt Linux distributions as well as Windows, you need to download a version with sources (src) in order to compile this plugin.
+There are versions for different Linux distributions as well as Windows, you need to download a version with sources (src) in order to compile this plugin.
 2. Unpack the downloaded archive to a location of your choice.
 3. In the root directory of the OGL4Core framework you'll find a directory named `Plugins`.
 Within that directory, clone this repository.
 E.g. `~/OGL4Core$ cd Plugins/` and then `~/OGL4Core/Plugins$ git clone https://github.com/hageldave/OGL4Core-CubeMapping.git`